SainsburyWellcomeCentre/aeon_template/src/tutorials/workflow_01_camera.md

 ---

 ### Group: `Control Panel`
  This group provides an interactive user interface for the workflow and connected components.
-Here keyboard inputs are used to trigger recording by initiating or pausing camera triggers, and provides a convenient visualiser to view the stream live.
+Here keyboard inputs are used to trigger recording by initiating or pausing camera triggers, and provides a convenient visualizer to view the camera stream live.
 In experiments with multiple cameras these will appear in the dropdown of the generated visualizer.

 ![1-camera-control-panel](../../docs/workflowImages/1.4-control-panel.svg)
 #### Key Bindings